JoelVenable/coding-challenges/README.md

 # coding-challenges

-This repository contains various coding challenges that I have completed.
+This repository contains various coding challenges I have completed.
+Each .js file has comments that describe the problem to be solved.